My Shure wireless system works great in the United States. Can I use it in other countries?

 How serious are the penalties?

 In England, the fines can range up to $75,000.
 Imprisonment is a remote possibility, but the law does allow it.
 In Germany, a major concert event by a world renowned pop artist was shut down by the authorities five minutes before the show began.
 Over 10,000 attendees were sent home as the show was cancelled.
 Confiscation of the illegal wireless equipment is a certainty.

 What can I do?
 My world tour starts next month!

-The best solution is to rent a wireless system in each country that you perform.
-This relieves you of the responsibility to make certain the wireless system is legal.
+The best solution is to rent (or purchase) a wireless system in each country that you perform.
+This relieves you of having to confirm that the wireless system is legal for the country.
 Plus if you have problems with the wireless, you have a local source for repair or replacement.
-Deciding to operate your U.S. wireless microphone system or wireless PSM in other countries is a decision only you can make, but Shure strongly recommends that you leave the wireless in the United States.
+Operating your U.S. wireless microphone system or wireless PSM in other countries is a decision only you can make, but Shure strongly recommends that you leave the wireless in the United States.

 The Shure GLX-D system operates in the 2.4 GHz band.
 This band is legal for wireless microphones in most countries.
 However, before investing in the GLX-D, be certain to understand the pros and cons of 2.4 GHz operation.